shravs04082006/quiz-app/README.md

 Introduction
-features
+Features
-technologies used
+Technologies used
-how to play
+How to play
-future improvements
+Future improvements